eurbs/digifab/lab3/README.md

 - Defined a cutting plane and an intersection function for triangles to determine if and when a triangle intersects the cutting plane (Nick)
 - Wrote a naive algorithm for turning the line segments into a perimeter per z slice (Nick)
 - Wrote GCode to turn perimeters into actual printer moves.
 This included writing a preamble and cleanup code on top of parsing incoming perimeters to move the print head.
 Calculations were also done to determine how much filament to extrude per segment (Emilee)
 - Created an infill algorithm to determine when perimeters should be filled.
-This involved defining a scan line segment and checking line segment intersection along each section of the perimeter (Nick)
+This involved defining a scan line segment and checking line segment intersection along each section of the perimeter (Nick).
+Fixed the segment intersection by adding bound checking and found that floating points can't be compared using the regular comparison operators -- what a bug (Emilee).
 - Handled edge case of a triangle parallel to the cutting plane: Raster fill it completely (Nick).
 Write gcode to handle this different fill path (Emilee)
 - Handled wall thickness contraints.
 This meant creating a slightly smaller perimeter around the object so the walls have thickness more than a single extrude line (Emilee)